What is Periodontal disease?

 direct effect on your overall health:

-Bacteria enters the bloodstream through the gums and can travel to other parts of your body.
+Bacteria enter the bloodstream through the gums.
+From the gums, it can travel to other parts of the body.
 This can cause secondary infections and can contribute to diseases already in progress.

 The body’s inflammatory response to periodontal disease can trigger other inflammatory diseases such as heart disease, diabetes, and kidney failure and can cause artery walls to enlarge.

 The bacteria from gum disease attaches to saliva droplets that you inhale.
-You can breathe in bacteria when you inhale, increasing the bacteria in the lungs, and can cause pulmonary infections and respiratory problems.
+You can breathe in bacteria when you inhale, thus increasing bacteria in the lungs, which can cause pulmonary infections and respiratory problems.

 Still not convinced?
 Watch these presentations:

 “Live A Better Life”

 “The 7 Steps: To Living An Anti-inflammatory Life”